anthonygesek/tj_predictor/README.md

 I examined every available stat on fangraphs (~160 features) and used data from 2009 to 2016.

 Models I tried:
--linear regression
+*linear regression
--decision tree with random force classifier
+*decision tree with random force classifier
--logistic regression
+*logistic regression
--KNN
+*KNN

 I was unable to accurately predict the likelihood of surgery - I couldn't get an ROC score over 0.51 (to be reliable, it should be over 0.8).
 I came to the conclusion that I didn't use enough data.